 You may not realise it but share trading platforms are technically online brokers – only without the personal interaction.
 If you're looking to buy shares online, you can use the table above to compare apps.

-There are a few indirect ways you can buy shares without a broker:
+There are a few ways you can buy shares without a broker:

-Funds.
-You access shares by investing in an exchange-traded fund, managed fund or your superannuation.
+Managed funds.
+You access shares without a broker by investing in a managed fund or your superannuation.
 These are funds that typically hold multiple company stocks which are selected by a fund manager.
 They’re a good option if you’d prefer an expert to help you choose.

 IPOs.
 Some crowd-funding platforms allow you to buy shares when a company first lists on a stock exchange, called an Initial Public Offering (IPO).